fourTheorem/static-site-starter/README.md

 - [AWS CLI](https://aws.amazon.com/cli/) installed and configured with your AWS account credentials.
 - [AWS SAM CLI](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-install.html) installed.

+Using AWS Certificate Manager with a CloudFront distributions requires that the [stack be deployed in the `us-east-1` region](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/cnames-and-https-requirements.html).
+Since CloudFront is a global service, the distribution will be available in all regions and performant for users in all regions, for this reason the SAM template **must** be deployed in the `us-east-1` region

 ## Setup process
 1. Clone the repository
 ```bash